 If you try to "Import All" media after you've already downloaded a few images or videos from the card, you'll be able to "Skip Duplicates" or just "Import All," including the ones you already imported.

 As you can see, there's not much to Photos imported in iOS 9, iOS 10, and iOS 11, but iOS 12 includes a lot of improvements.
-If you want to try them out right now, you can install iOS 12 on your iPhone as either a developer or a public beta tester.
+If you want to try them out right now, just install iOS 12 on your iPhone.

 Photos and videos load much faster in the new importer, plus it makes it easier to see what's already been imported to your iPhone from the card with an "Already Imported" section.
 Aside from that, photos and videos are organized by date, which is a nice change if you use your card throughout the week or even month.